chrishulbert/gondola/README.md

 * Media must be pre-processed, which can take a long time if it's high quality.
 Eg I tried a 2-hour 1080p movie, and my Chip took 2 days to transcode it.
 This is why I recommend this for movies you'll watch over and over again, eg your kids' movies.

+## How to install

+* Create `~/.gondola` as a config file, with the contents: `root = "~/Gondola"` or wherever you wish your root storage to be.
+* See `exclusive.go` for instructions for configuring this to get sudo access to lsof, for watching the folder for changes.

 ## Name

 The name is a tortured metaphor: A real gondola transports you down a stream; this Gondola transports your media by streaming it ;)